nasa-gibs/worldview/config/default/common/config/metadata/layers/multi-mission/tpj/SeaSurfaceHeightAnomalies.md

 ### Sea Surface Height Anomalies (GDR Cycles)
 Temporal coverage: 3 October 1992 - present (4 month latency)

 The Sea Surface Height Anomalies (GDR Cycles) layer displays along track Sea Surface Height Anomalies (SSHA) for individual 10-day cycles from the TOPEX/Poseidon, Jason-1, OSTM/Jason-2, and Jason-3 missions geo-referenced to a mean reference orbit.
-Altimeter data from the multi-mission Geophysical Data Records (GDRs) have been interpolated to a common reference orbit with biases and cross-calibrations applied so that the derived SSHA are consistent between satellites to form a single homogeneous climate data record.
+Altimeter data from the multi-mission Geophysical Data Records (GDRs) has been interpolated to a common reference orbit with biases and cross-calibrations applied so that the derived SSHA are consistent between satellites to form a single homogeneous climate data record.
 Version 5.0 updates include improved Precise Orbit Determination (POD) with GSFC std2006 standards, and the application of internal tides.

 The sensor/algorithm resolution is 11.2 km along track and 5.1 km across track, imagery resolution is 2 km.
 The temporal resolution of the imagery is 10 days.
 The imagery latency is approximately 4 months.